 How to Choose the Right Shopping Cart Software

-Now that you know what a good shopping cart software looks like in general terms, let’s focus on your business needs.
+Now that you know what a good shopping cart software looks like, let’s focus on your business needs.
 How do you find a solution that promotes, rather than hinders, your growth?
-Here are five steps to help you figure that out.

-The decision to sell online is a big one.
-But you can’t proceed with action until you figure out the essential operational bells and whistles.
+The decision to sell online can be challenging — you don't want to proceed until you figure out the essential operational bells and whistles.

 To do that, start with why.
-Why do you want to sell online?
-To attract more business — that’s easy.
-But how exactly do you plan to make this happen?
+Why do you want to sell online — to attract more business?
+How exactly do you plan to make this happen?

-- Will you use ecommerce as an avenue for direct-to-consumer sales?
+Will you use ecommerce software as an avenue for direct-to-consumer sales?

 Apart from the baseline goals, think in terms of ecommerce metrics.